silentorb/marloth-story/books/fairytale/part2.md

 It's just that nobody wants to admit it.
 Stupid people."

 Message turned to the librarian.
-"There is still a doorway that has not been sealed.
+"There is still a doorway that has not yet been sealed.
 You were supposed to seal all of them!"

 "I'm sorry!
 I'm sorry!
 I'll seal it right away!
 I promise!"